 During my professional career, I have carried out predoctoral and postdoctoral research stays in different universities and institutions in Spain, United Kingdom, Canada and South Korea.
 I have also participated in several oceanographic campaigns, one of them as a member of the scientific team of the Spanish Antarctic Campaing aboard the oceanographic vessel Hesperides.

-One of my professional goals is to use contemporary biological techniques to improve and advance commercial aquaculture for both financial and environmental benefit.
+One of my professional goals is to use contemporary biological techniques to improve and advance commercial fish aquaculture for both financial and environmental benefit.
 I have a strong professional background in modern aquaculture, covering a wide range of species and techniques.

-I have worked on projects related to the ecology of cephalopods (octopus, cuttlefish and squid), conducting research on reproduction, feeding, growth, behaviour and distribution of these enigmatic animals.
+I have also worked on projects related to the ecology of cephalopods (octopus, cuttlefish and squid), conducting research on reproduction, feeding, growth, behaviour and distribution of these enigmatic animals.

 I have professional and academic experience of aquarium management and a comprehensive understanding of marine biology and ecology.
 I also have extensive experience in scientific diving, participating as a professional diver in several research projects in the Atlantic Ocean, North Sea and Mediterranean Sea.